-These days there’s an app for just about anything, each aiming to solve some kind of problem.
+These days there’s an app for just about anything, each one aiming to solve an everyday problem.
 In the business world especially, apps which promise to improve communication, efficiency, or productivity are plentiful.
 But do they actually help?

-We wrote a long time ago about how multiple apps should be integrated into one single platform wherever possible, and this still stands true today.
+We wrote some time ago about how multi-purpose apps should be integrated into one single platform wherever possible, and this still stands true today.
 The oversaturation of software only solving a single business problem is in itself becoming an issue.
-When a company has multiple apps for each and every area of the business, it starts to be counter-productive – and we’re not the only ones who have noticed.
+When a company has multiple single purpose apps for each and every area of the business, it becomes counterproductive – and we’re not the only ones who have noticed.

 The difference between multiple single purpose apps and an integrated multi-purpose platform is huge.
-For starters, everything is in one place, so the urge to flip between apps is completely diminished.
+For starters, everything is in one place, so the need to flip between apps is gone.
 With everything in a single digital workplace, productivity can start to be streamlined again, as attention is focused on one area rather than spread across many.

-Training needs will also be greatly reduced, as staff will only have to learn the ropes of one platform.
+Firstly, training needs are greatly reduced, as staff will only have to learn the ropes of one platform.
 That means employees can actually concentrate on doing their job, rather than learning how to use various complex systems at any given time.

 From a financial point of view, investing in a single integrated platform makes more sense than purchasing multiple apps.
 With the growing popularity of SaaS solutions, apps are often sold on a subscription basis, meaning you could be left paying several monthly fees.
 Whilst this may on the surface seem like spreading the cost, in reality you could be stuck with long contracts and end up paying more for features that you don’t necessarily need.

 Of course, the biggest advantage of multi-purpose software is its ability to solve a variety of business problems in one place.
-Software vendors who provide integrated platforms, like Claromentis, understand that businesses have an array of challenges to navigate.
+Integrated platforms have been built on the understanding that businesses have an array of challenges to navigate.
 It’s simply not enough to provide an app that has one purpose; businesses require a suite of tools to facilitate all areas of working, from something as simple as storing employee details to full-on project management.

 And because all the tools are within the same digital workplace, so too is the data, avoiding the need for duplicate work.
 For example, if staff had to use a separate app for calendar management, communication, and employee absences, then reporting staff sickness would be a laborious three-pronged process.
 The member of staff would need to email their manager to let them know they were sick; the manager would have to inform HR, who would then update the calendar; and finally HR would need to report the absence in whatever app or spreadsheet they use.
 But by using an integrated digital workplace, all of this could be achieved in a couple of clicks, with all parties notified automatically.

 It’s clear that both businesses and the software that support them are rapidly evolving.
-What’s vital is that they evolve together, to ensure that employees get the help they need to get their job done; and multi-purpose platforms are the way forward.
+What’s vital is that they evolve together, to ensure that employees get the help they need to get their job done – and multi-purpose systems make it easy to achieve that.